 Are you a rookie manager?
 Or have you already made it out alive of your first managerial position?
 What kind of mistakes have you made, and how did you remedy or rebound from them, either in that job or in a future one?
 Leave us a comment below.

 Let us know what you think!
 At Clarity Recruitment, we’re always interested in hearing from accounting and finance professionals like yourselves, who are ready for new, exciting opportunities that can take their careers to the next level.
-And be sure to follow us on Twitter (@clarityrecruits) and connect with us on Facebook for more great tips and advice!
+And be sure to follow us on LinkedIn for more great tips and advice!